alireza1691/Prebit_Audit/audit/TradingAudit.md

 ## Summary

-In `setTreasuryFee` function which owner can set new `trasutyFee` we make sure if fee less than `MAX_TREASURY_FEE` but we do not check if it is bigger than zero.
-So if you have not considered any specific purpose for it, make sure it is bigger than 0.
+In the `setTreasuryFee` function, where the owner can establish a new treasuryFee, we ensure that the fee is less than `MAX_TREASURY_FEE`, but we neglect to verify if it exceeds zero.
+Therefore, unless there's a specific reason for it to be otherwise, it's advisable to confirm that the fee is greater than zero.

 ```diff
   function setTreasuryFee(uint256 _treasuryFee) external  onlyOwner {